thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 when creating the new profile's environment.

 <pre>
-bee add profile home
+bumblebee add profile home
 </pre>

 Now, you can list your profiles using this command...

 <pre>
-bee list profiles
+bumblebee list profiles
 </pre>

 You will see your **default** profile, as well as the new **home** profile.